905 words

 git merge --abort

-This command will completely cancel the merge, like it never even happened.
-Your project will go right back to how it was before you started.
-You can take a breath and try again when you’re ready.
+This one cancels the merge completely, like it never even happened.
+Your project snaps right back to how it was before you started.
+Take a breath.
+Try again when you’re ready.

 How to Vibe with merge and Avoid Conflicts#

 • Always stay updated!
-Before you start working on a new feature, always update your main branch.
-The safest way is a two-step: run git fetch (which just downloads the latest changes without touching your code) and then git merge origin/main (to apply those changes).
-This seriously lowers the chances of a conflict.
+Before you start a new feature, update your main branch first.
+The safest move is a little two-step: run git fetch (this just downloads the latest changes without touching your code) and then git merge origin/main (this applies those changes).
+It seriously lowers your odds of a conflict.

 • Stay in your own lane.
-If you can, try to work on different files than your teammates.
+When you can, try to work on different files than your teammates.

 • Communicate!
-This is the biggest one.
+This is the big one, queen.
 Actually talk to your team about who’s working on what.
-A good convo is the key to a conflict-free life.
+A good convo is the secret to a conflict-free life.

 The Takeaway#

 Git conflicts are not the end of the world.
-They’re totally normal.
-It doesn’t mean you’re a bad developer.
-It’s just Git’s way of saying, “Hey!
+They’re normal.
+Super normal.
+They don’t mean you’re a bad developer, not even a little.
+It’s literally just Git going, “Hey!
 I’ve got two different things here—can you help me choose?”

-And now you know exactly how to help.
-Honestly?
+And now?
+You know exactly how to help.
 You’re already one step closer to feeling like a total pro in Git.

 Keep coding, girl!
 You’re killing it! 💖